 (1) Visitor Accommodation Uses.
-The total sign area per street frontage shall not exceed the maximum sign area as shown in table 156.06(C)(1).
+The total sign area per street frontage shall not exceed five square feet per permitted lodging unit with a maximum sign area of 125 square feet as shown in table 156.06(C)(1).

-Table 156.06(C)(1) Sign Area Permitted for Visitor Accommodation Uses Number of lodging units Maximum sign area in square feet 1 - 8 40 9 - 24 40 plus 5 additional square feet per permitted lodging unit 25+ 125

-- (a) Hotels and motels with 50 rooms or more may devote up to 25 square feet of their total sign area for a wall sign to advertise restaurants and bars operated as special exception accessory uses. - (b) Hotel and motel accessory use signs shall comply with the following design elements: - 1.
+(a) Hotels and motels with 50 rooms or more may devote up to 25 square feet of their total sign area for a wall sign to advertise restaurants and bars operated as special exception accessory uses.

+- (b) Hotel and motel accessory use signs shall comply with the following design elements: - 1.
 Light source shall be limited to white; - 2.
-Illumination shall be limited to internal, indirect, spotlight or non-exposed neon tube. - (2) Nothing in this division shall require a sign to be less than 25 square feet in sign area for dwellings for permanent occupancy or 40 square feet in sign area for dwellings for transient occupancy. - (2) Office Buildings.
-Office buildings may install or erect the following permanent signs: - (a) One flat sign per tenant and each sign is limited to one square foot in sign area; or - (b) One non-illuminated free-standing sign of not more than six square feet in sign area per street frontage, with letter height limited to six inches - (3) Other Nonresidential Uses.
-Nonresidential uses, not including Visitor Accommodation Uses or Office Buildings, may install or erect the following permanent signs: - (a) One free-standing sign per street frontage not to exceed 32 square feet in sign area, or exceed 16 feet in height. - (b) One wall sign per street frontage not to exceed 32 square feet in sign area. - (D) One temporary non-illuminated non-commercial sign not more than 12 square feet in sign area per street frontage, not to exceed a height of six feet.
+Illumination shall be limited to internal, indirect, spotlight or neon tube.

+(2) Nothing in this division shall require a sign to be less than 25 square feet in sign area for dwellings for permanent occupancy or 40 square feet in sign area for dwellings for transient occupancy.

+(2) Office Buildings.
+Office buildings may install or erect the following permanent signs:

+(a) One flat sign per tenant and each sign is limited to one square foot in sign area; or

+(b) One non-illuminated free-standing sign of not more than six square feet in sign are per street frontage, with letter height limited to six inches

+(3) Other Nonresidential Uses.
+Nonresidential uses, not including Visitor Accommodation Uses or Office Buildings, may install or erect the following permanent signs:

+(a) One free-standing sign per street frontage not to exceed 32 square feet in sign area, or exceed 16 feet in height.

+(b) One wall sign per street frontage not to exceed 32 square feet in sign area.

+(D) One temporary non-illuminated non-commercial sign not more than 12 square feet in sign area per street frontage, not to exceed a height of six feet.